 Be aware of:

-Also be sure to never consolidate unsecured credit card debt by using a home equity line (for instance).
+Also be sure to never consolidate unsecured credit card debt by using a home equity line or other collateral.
 It’s not worth risking your home for those kinds of savings.

 Other Savings to Consider